 Our verdict on VLC Media Player

-After testing VLC Media Player on both Windows and Mac, we have no doubt: it’s one of the most reliable and versatile media players you can get.
-Its minimalist design, broad format support, and stability make it easy to recommend to US users—whether you’re watching movies, streaming TV shows, or just playing an audio file.
+After testing VLC Media Player on both Windows and Mac, we have no doubt: it’s one of the most reliable and versatile media players available.
+Its minimalist design, broad format support, and rock-solid stability make it easy to recommend to U.S. users—whether you’re watching movies, streaming TV shows, or just playing an audio file.

 Frequently asked questions about VLC Media Player